 "Is West Virginia Holding America’s Weirdest Election?" by Mason Adams in Politico

-A billionaire who built up a corporate empire from his father’s inheritance now is running his first major political campaign with a promise to shake up the establishment and restore prosperity after a long period of stagnation.
-But in this . . .
+A billionaire who built up a corporate empire from his father’s inheritance now is running his first major political campaign with a promise to shake up the establishment and restore prosperity after a long period of . . .

 Surprise, surprise -- the Senior Vice-President of the West Virginia Coal Association praises Morrisey